wynnliam/tiny-bootloader/README.md

 there are a ton of ways to get them.
 Since I am running Arch Linux, I use

 `sudo pacman -S nasm bochs`

+## How do I compile and run this project
+Provided you have nasm and bochs installed properly, run the following commands:

+`make all`

+This will assemble to code into `boot.com`

+Then run :

+`make run`

+This will run the bootloader in bochs.